postsent/postsent.github.io/_posts/computing/cheatsheet/2021-12-28-keyboard-shortcut.md

 |:-------| :--------------------------|
 |``ctrl + shift + left/right arrow`` | select left/right whole word(s)|

+Click the middle the cursor to open a new tab for the new page, rather than replace the current with the new.

 # Chrome

 | key |  use                       |